pranjalpruthi/tina-test/README.md

 This is a quick update to improve the README file.
 # Tina Test Project
 This is a quick fix to improve the README file.
+# Tina Test Project
+This is a quick fix to improve the README file.